multi-build/multibuild/README.rst

 your build and test.

-The manylinux1 build / test is more complicated, because the build has to run inside a manylinux docker container, and the test has to run in another Ubuntu container.
+The manylinux1 build / test is more complicated, because the build has to run inside a manylinux1 docker container, and the test has to run in another Ubuntu container.
 See ``multibuild/travis_linux_steps.sh`` for the default invocation of docker for the build and test phases, and the environment variables available inside the containers.